• About

 Lucky for you, I come bearing tips to make your journeys smoother!

-Plan, but Stay Flexible: While some level of planning is essential, be prepared to embrace spontaneity.
+While some level of planning is essential, be prepared to embrace spontaneity.
 Kids are unpredictable, and sometimes the best memories are made when plans go awry.
-Surprises WILL happen.
-Just take into account what you can control and what you cannot control.
-Go with the flow as much as possible.

-Portrait of young boy and girl smiling in Paris by Katie Donnelly Photography
+Travel with kids Portrait of young boy and girl smiling in Paris by Katie Donnelly Photography

-INvolve them in the planning:
+2. INvolve them in the planning:

-Let your kids be part of the decision-making process.
-Whether it’s choosing activities or researching destinations, involving them instills a sense of ownership and excitement.
 Your kids are dependent on you pretty much all the time.
 So they don’t get many opportunities for decision making.
 I think travel can be a perfect way to include the kids in choosing places to visit, so they feel like they’re not just being forced to see things that don’t interest them.

 I also recommend planning your days so they have a combination of kid activities and things you want to do.
 Keep it balanced and everyone will be happy.

-Pack Wisely: Ah, the never-ending struggle of packing light with kids in tow.
+Ah, the never-ending struggle of packing light with kids in tow.
 Believe me, I know how this goes.

 Prioritize essentials, and don’t forget entertainment options like books, music, games, or tablets to keep boredom at bay during transit.

-Take It Slow: Resist the temptation to cram too many activities into your itinerary.
+Resist the temptation to cram too many activities into your itinerary.
 Pace yourselves and allow ample time for rest and relaxation.
 Remember, it’s not just about ticking off sights but savoring moments together.
 The simple things might end up being the best part of your travel time and the moments that seep into your daily life once you’re back home.

 If you and your kids are exhausted and jetlagged, your itinerary won’t be that fun anyway.
 Prioritize sleep and recharge time, so you have the most energy for those exciting day trips.

-Embrace the chaos:
+3. Embrace the chaos:

 Let’s face it, traveling with kids can be chaotic.
 Embrace the messiness, the meltdowns, and the unexpected detours.
 These are all part of the adventure and make for great stories later on.